tjoskar/typescript-exercise/readme.md

 }

 const product = {
-  category: 'mejerisfdgfhgjhkjlk;l' // Ohno, typo... but it is okay } as Product
+  category: 'mejerisfdgfhgjhkjlk;l' // Ohno, typo... but it is okay by typescript } as Product
 ```